What is Point of Sale (POS) Data? Uses, Types & Dataset Examples

 Once created, you should update the flow diagram with transactions done during a given period.
 The final step of the flow diagram should show when the transaction is successfully closed.
 As always, backing up the data is essential.

-Can I analyze Customer Data with a POS?
+Can I Analyze Customer Data with a POS?

 You can capture a range of data points relating to a customer at the point-of-sale.
 For example, if they pay electronically, you’re able to collect details shared by the payment service e.g. PayPal.